Jasmineooo/Jasmineooo.github.io/_posts/2019-01-23-QnA-creating-a-blog-jekyll-github-pages.md

 ---
 layout:     post
-title:      Q&A: Creating a Blog with Jekyll and Github Pages
+title:      Q&A Creating a Blog with Jekyll and Github Pages
 subtitle:   CNAME & A Conflict?
 Want more functions?
 date:       2019-01-23
 author:     Ama